SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 As before, if you create the group ``groupA.groupB.groupC`` and if group A and B were non-existent before, they will be created on the way.

-Note that I distinguish between three different types of name, the *full name* which would be, for instance, ``parameters.groupA.groupB.myparam``, the (short) *name* ``myparam`` and the *location* ``parameters.groupA.groupB``.
+Note that *pypet* distinguishes between three different types of name descriptions, the *full name* of a node which would be, for instance, ``parameters.groupA.groupB.myparam``, the (short) *name* ``myparam`` and the *location* within the tree, i.e. ``parameters.groupA.groupB``.
 All these properties are accessible for each group and leaf via:

 * ``v_full_name``